Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 \subsubsection{Interactive Single-Cell Analysis}

-These latest advancements in GenAI have significantly impacted single-cell analysis by offering convincing solutions for issues covering high-dimensionality to batch effects and integration of omics modalities.
+These latest advancements in GenAI have significantly \x{advanced} single-cell analysis by \x{offering effective solutions to challenges} such as high dimensionality to batch effects and integration of omics modalities.
 By prelearning latent biological representations over a range of modalities, scGPT \cite{cui2024scgpt} enables transfer learning on a range of tasks such as cell type annotation, modification response prediction, and gene regulatory network (GRN) inference.
 Compared to traditional task-specific models, which require task-by-task independent pipelines, scGPT enables a unified framework based on shared biological structure, with improved performance and generalizability across datasets.
-To integrate with this, mLLMCelltype \cite{yang2025large} introduces a multi-LLM consensus method for cell type annotation of scRNA-seq data, a task involving domain expertise and manual curation.
+To integrate with this, mLLMCelltype \cite{yang2026large} introduces a multi-LLM consensus method for cell type annotation of scRNA-seq data, a task involving domain expertise and manual curation.
 Importantly, mLLMCelltype also introduced uncertainty quantification and opened reasoning chains, elements that are commonly lacking from black-box annotation tools.
 While models such as scGPT aim for general-purpose modeling, frameworks such as OLAF \cite{riffle2025olaf} and BRAD \cite{pickard2024language} mark the growing importance of agentic and interactive GenAI in single-cell workflows.
-OLAF enables natural language-based execution of complete data analysis pipelines, including clustering, marker gene detection, and visualization—bridging LLM reasoning with live code execution.
+OLAF enables natural language-based execution of complete data analysis pipelines, including clustering, marker gene detection, and visualization, bridging LLM reasoning with live code execution.
 Similarly, BRAD provides a mechanism for the discovery of biomarkers using LLMs via linking to third-party software and databases, and allows LLMs to be applied in dynamic workflows, not only static question answering.